Rynearson Stadium: Renovations

 In 1992, the seats were expanded south from each grandstand but not connected, giving the stadium the look of an unfinished horseshoe.
 This was done to conform to the new Division I-A rules for minimum stadium size.
 Originally a grass field, the field has been artificial since 1991 and was upgraded to FieldTurf in 2005.
 More recently, the original FieldTurf was replaced prior to the 2014 season by a new gray FieldTurf surface.
-This made Rynearson Stadium only the third Division I FBS stadium with a non-traditional field color (after Albertsons Stadium at Boise State) and the sixth college football stadium overall with this feature.
+This made Rynearson Stadium only the third Division I FBS stadium with a non-traditional field color (after Albertsons Stadium at Boise State and Brooks Stadium at Coastal Carolina) and the sixth college football stadium overall with this feature.
 Lighting was added in 1974, partially due to the Detroit Wheels of the World Football League using the stadium as their home field.

 In 2024, as part of a $1 million donation by former EMU football player Maxx Crosby and his wife and ex-soccer player Rachel Crosby, the playing field was renamed Crosby Field.
 Renovations included the installation of new playing surface, as well as the removal of the track surrounding the field and the construction of a new track-only facility to replace it.